Replacing Express with Koa - an experimental REST API

 if (!module.parent) app.listen(3000);

-This is probably the easiest and most straight-forward REST service that you've seen.
-Just for comparision purposes I have added a comment showing how the same code would look like in an application using Express.
-The difference is quite shocking isn't it?
-Using asynchronous operations without callbacks makes the code look a lot more easier to understand and maintain.
+That’s probably the simplest REST service you’ve seen.
+I’ve left a comment showing how the same code would look in Express.
+The difference is striking.
+Asynchronous operations without callbacks make the code far easier to read and maintain.

 nvm use v0.11.3

-That's all folks.
-I hope you've enjoyed this post.
-I encourage you to have a peek at the code - I am giving away the whole dataset as well, and here are some setup instructions to get you going.
+That’s it.
+I hope you enjoyed this.
+I’d encourage you to peek at the code.
+The full dataset is included, and here are some setup instructions to get you going.